Fergie1987/Learning-JavaScript-DesktopApplication/README.md

 3: Development and Communication.

 The application pages are all hosted on an Express Node.js Server.
 The JavaScript Library used within the application is JQuery.
+The BootStrap CSS Library was included to enable responsive application pages.

 ## Section 1: Application Overview
 35 minute screen recording video to provide users with an overview of the application functionality.